-\3) Non-instructional Supplies and Duplicating for Inreach and Outreach\
+4) Non-instructional Supplies and Duplicating for Inreach and Outreach\

-In order to support the the new inreach and outreach efforts, students will need to be provided with folders, maps, orientation packets, graduation programs, and certificates.
-Costs associated with providing the duplicated and collated materials will include photocopying, copy paper, folders and office supplies These supplies will serve to meet the following key performance indicators: #1, 2, 3, 4, 5, 6, 7
+In order to support the new inreach and outreach efforts and career coaching, students will need to be provided with folders, maps, orientation packets, graduation programs, and certificates.
+Costs associated with providing the duplicated and collated materials will include photocopying, copy paper, folders and office supplies.

+These supplies will serve to meet the following key performance indicators: #1, 2, 3, 4, 5, 6, 7

-Integration \
+2. Integration \